e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

 ```

 ### Spawn the sandbox
-Now we can define the mainfunction to spawn the E2B sandbox.
+Now we can define the `main` function to spawn the E2B sandbox.

 ![Assistants API OpenAI](https://ntjfcwpzsxugrykskdgi.supabase.co/storage/v1/object/public/content-assets/004.png?t=2023-12-19T18%3A24%3A46.208Z)